Laura Harper (basketball)

-Laura Ashley Harper (born April 11, 1986) is an American basketball coach and former player who is currently the head women's basketball coach at Towson University.
+Laura Ashley Harper (born April 11, 1986) is an American basketball coach and former player who is the head women's basketball coach at Towson University.
 She played professionally with the Sacramento Monarchs of the Women's National Basketball Association.

 High school

 Harper played for Cheltenham High School in Wyncote, Pennsylvania, where she was named a WBCA All-American.
 She participated in the 2004 WBCA High School All-America Game where she scored nine points.

 College

 Laura Harper played college basketball at the University of Maryland and was part of the 2006 National Championship team.
 She tore her Achilles tendon during her freshman year, but battled back to become the Most Outstanding Player of the 2006 NCAA tournament.
-As she is a beloved Terrapin, Harper's No. 15 jersey hangs in the rafters at the Xfinity Center.